EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 3. **Be respectful during your appeal**

 Staff make their moderations to the best of their ability.
 Do not lie or be disrespectful to them.

+3. **Do not make a lazy appeal**

+If you are going to write a few words and act nonchalant about the whole situation, do not even bother appealing.

 Create your Appeal
 -------------------------